nanaya2/Disaster-Response-Pipeline/README.md

     - disaster_response_pl.pb: ETL pipeline output, a SQLite database
 * models
     - train_classifier.py: ML pipeline script to train and export a classifier
-    - disaster_model.pkl: trained classifier pipeline output
+    - disaster_model.pkl: trained classifier pipeline output (file not in GitHub; will be created following the instructions)

 ## 4. Analysis <a name="Analysis"></a>

 *Build ETL Pipeline*

      Data Preparation
+    - Load categories and messages datasets
+    - Merge the messages and categories datasets using the common id
-    - Modify the Category csv; split each category into a separate column
+    - Split categories into separate category columns
-    - Merge Data from the two csv files (messages.csv & categories.csv)
+    - Convert category values to just numbers 0 or 1
+    - Replace category columns with new category columns.
-    - remove duplicates and any non-categorized valued
+    - Remove duplicates and any non-categorized valued
-    - create SQL database disaster_response_pl.pb for the merged data sets
+    - Save the clean dataset into a table disaster_response in a SQLite database disaster_response_pl.pb

      Text Preprocessing
     - Tokenize text
     - Lemmatize text

 *Build ML Pipeline*

     - Build Pipeline with countevectorizer and tfidtransformer
     - Seal pipeline with multioutput classifier with Randomforest
     - Train pipeline
     - Print classification report and accuracy scores

 *Improve Model*

     - Use GridSearchCV to build better pipeline
+    - Print classification report and accuracy scores
     - Find and use the best parameters

 *Export Model*

     -  Use pickle to dump the model into disaster_model.pkl

 ## 5. Results <a name="Results"></a>
-1. Created an ETL pipeline to read data from two csv files, clean data, and save data into a SQLite database.
+* ETL pipeline to read data from two csv files, clean data, and save data into a SQLite database.
-2. Created a machine learning pipeline to train a multi-output classifier on the various categories in the dataset.
+* ML learning pipeline to train a multi-output classifier.
-3. Created a Flask app to show data visualization and classify any message that users would enter on the web page.
+* Flask app classify any message manually captured on the web page and also display four data visualizations.

 ## 6. Instructions <a name="Instructions"></a>
 1. In the root directory, run the ETL pipeline that cleans data and stores in database